davewalker60/pmdup/pages/content/whatsapp-content.md

 # Chat groups

-For 2025, we've created the **PM Dances Community** WhatsApp community with these initial chat groups:
+For 2026, we've continuing to use the **PM Dances Community** WhatsApp community we created last year with these chat groups:

 - **Announcements** is for daily camp announcements by staff only (no participant posting).
 This group is the main way we disseminate information during camp.
 All registrants are added to this group as part of camp registration.